Affordable aids

 Over-the-counter (OTC) hearing aids may bring down the price of hearing devices—at least at first glance.
 Since you won’t have to consult a hearing care professional before purchasing OTC hearing aids, they are essentially unbundled by default.
 The lower price makes those listening devices more accessible, but it comes at a cost: a lack of service and individualized fitting.

 OTC hearing aids are suitable for adults with self-perceived mild-to-moderate hearing loss.
 But, we’re notoriously bad at judging our own hearing.
 Chances are, you won’t know how bad your hearing really is until you’ve completed a hearing test.
 You can quickly use HearingTracker's test or several other free online hearing tests.
-However, we always recommend having your hearing tested by an audiologist to get a baseline and confidently rule out medical pathology.
+However, we always recommend getting a comprehensive hearing examination from an audiologist to get a baseline and confidently rule out medical pathology.
 If you’re determined to skip the office visit, at minimum, we recommend taking the Consumer Ear Disease Risk Assessment offered by Mayo Clinic and Northwestern University.

 On the bright side, due to the lower price, OTC hearing aids will get more people interested in hearing devices.
 This should hopefully put a big dent in the “unaided” population that has been sitting on the sidelines, doing nothing about their hearing problems.
 Moreover, the increase in competition may lead to technological innovations that improve performance and outcomes across the board.